 Step 1: Drill Pilot Holes

 The first thing I did was drill pilot holes for the decorative backplate.
 This makes it easier for the screws to go in exactly where they need to.
 Make sure the pilot holes are level and the proper distance apart.
 I did these 36″ from the bottom of the closet door, which is pretty standard for doorknob placement.

 Step 2: Install Dummy Spindle

 Next I attached the dummy spindle to the door.
 To figure out what kind of dummy spindle you need, you can measure the spindle that came with the door handles.
 The important information you need are the threads per inch (TPI), the diameter, and the length.
 The spindles I bought ended up being a standard 20 TPI, 9/32″ thickness, and 1 1/8″ long.

 We chose hollow core closet doors, but usually where the door handles are installed is a solid piece of wood so the screws have something to grip into.
 The spindles I ordered came with screws so it was pretty easy to attach them to the door

 Step 3: Add Decorative Rosette

 Next I screwed the rosette to the closet door.
 I chose this rosette, in the antique iron finish.
-The only thing about buying online is that it’s hard to match the colour.
-My glass knobs had an aged brass collar, and I was hoping the rosette would be the same colour.
-It doesn’t match exactly, but I think the antique iron colour complements the knobs really well.
+The only thing about buying online is that it’s hard to match the color.
+My glass knobs had an aged brass collar, and I was hoping the rosette would be the same color.
+It doesn’t match exactly, but I think the antique iron color complements the knobs really well.